 - CPL: cost per page like

 All in all, the cost to run ads on Facebook is generally lower than a platform like Google Ads.
+And there are plenty of Facebook ad tools out there to help you save money.

 3 B2B Facebook Ad Campaigns to Run Today